raeedalam/ras-lang/docs/downloads.md

 Congrats!
 You installed `ras-lang` in Linux!
 You can type `ras-lang create <name>` to create a project then type `ras-lang <name>` to run the app.

 # Windows 10
+Download the file, then create a folder named `RAS Lang` or anything else and put the downloaded .exe file in there

-Download the file, then find `This PC` and right click, after click `Properties`
+After that find `This PC` and right click, then click `Properties`

 ![Image](https://helpdeskgeek.com/wp-content/pictures/2017/09/computer-properties.png)